sefeoglu/propp-wilson_Ising_Model/README.md

-propp-wilson algorithm for ising model in MCM course at TU Berlin
+Propp Wilson Algorithm for Ising Model in MCM course at TU Berlin

+in Julia